List of bus routes in Perth

-Bus routes in Perth, Western Australia are operated under the brand Transperth.
-The Public Transport Authority of the Government of Western Australia tenders the provision of bus routes in Perth to private operators; privatisation of services began in 1996.
-The privatisation of Transperth bus services was completed in July 1998.
+Buses in Perth, Western Australia, are operated under the brand Transperth.
+The Public Transport Authority of the Government of Western Australia tenders the provision of bus routes in Perth to private operators; privatisation of Transperth services began in 1993 and was completed in July 1998.
 Path Transit, Swan Transit and Transdev WA currently operate services.
-Captain Cook Cruises similarly operates Transperth ferry services.
-The Public Transport Authority continues to operate Perth's urban rail system, under the division Transperth Trains.

 Bus operations

 As of 2019, all routes operated under Transperth are serviced by accessible buses.
 Typical Perth bus routes operate every 10–20 minutes in peak times, and every 30–60 minutes off peak on weekdays.
 Services generally finish before midnight, though many routes finish earlier, between 6:00 pm and 11:00 pm.
 Weekend services are approximately half weekday levels.
 Major routes are more frequent, operating every 10–15 minutes off peak on weekdays, and every 15–30 minutes on weekends and evenings.

 Most bus routes terminate in Perth, at Elizabeth Quay, Perth Busport, in East Perth, and at suburban bus stations or railway stations.
 Some services in older areas terminate by looping on suburban streets.